strugee/strugee.github.com/src/blog/winter-break-retrospective.md

 draft: true
 categories:
   - personal
+  - development
   - blaggregator
 ---

-Tomorrow night I'll have been back at college for a full week, and I wanted to write up a little retrospective of winter break to see what I accomplished (and in particular, which [goals](/blog/2017/12/winter-break-priorities-2017-18) I completed or missed).
+Tonight I'll have been back at college for a full week, and I wanted to write up a little retrospective of winter break to see what I accomplished (and in particular, which [goals](/blog/2017/12/winter-break-priorities-2017-18) I completed or missed).

 You may wish to skip directly to the [executive summary](#executive-summary).